 Scaleway Ensemble provides a hosted Jitsi Meet environment, allowing to communicate with remote team members over fully encrypted connections using TLS/SSL.
 Jitsi Meet itself a is an open-source video conferencing solution, providing virtual rooms with high video and audio quality for remote team meetings.
+Scaleway does not process any personal data through the use of this service.

 Using Jitsi Meet on Scaleway Ensemble allows you to have access to features such as: